Visual analytics for networked-guarantee loans risk management: Risk Management and Visualization

-\emph{Default risk visualization.} We design and implemented visual interface enable to view the network with various multiple measurements. \autoref{heatmap} gives the interface, by which users can adjust the node size by the predicted default risk and by the following network centrality measurements: Hub score and Authority score, K-Shell decomposition score, PageRank, Eigenvector Centrality Scores, Betweenness centrality, Closeness centrality. \autoref{highlight} gives a part visualization of a real guarantee network.
+We design and implement a visual interface enabled to view the network with various multiple measurements. \autoref{heatmap} gives the interface, by which users can adjust the node size by the predicted default risk (proportional to the diameters of the sphere) and by the following network centrality measurements: Hub score and Authority score, K-Shell decomposition score, PageRank, Eigenvector centrality scores, Betweenness centrality, and Closeness centrality. \autoref{highlight} gives a part-visualization of a real guarantee network.
 In the graph, all defaulted enterprises are highlighted by red circles.
-Node size proportional to predicted risk (a), K-shell value (b), and authority score (c).
-Through the interface, users can also observe the rolling prediction risk of an enterprise over month and highlight it on the whole network by choosing it on the heatmap.
+Node size is proportional to predicted risk (a), K-shell value (b), and authority score (c).
+Through the interface, users can also observe the rolling prediction risk of an enterprise over a month and highlight it on the whole network by choosing it on the heatmap.